 The way we discover brands, shop for things, book services and interact with companies in general changes constantly.
 So does customer service or, to say it more accurately, what we consider to be good customer service.
-When it comes to support, consumers have much higher expectations in speed, personalization and overall quality than a decade or two ago.
+When it comes to support, consumers have much higher expectations in speed, personalization, and overall quality than a decade or two ago.
 To maintain customer loyalty and attract new clients, it is important to meet these expectations or even exceed them.
-In the article, we’ll explore what drives the CS industry in 2023 and why it is important to keep up with its latest developments.
+In the article, we’ll explore what trends drive the support industry in 2024 and why it is important to keep up with its latest developments.

-High competition that characterizes many industries and the ongoing revolution in the field of AI-based technologies has led to the emergence of several strong trends in customer service.
+The high competition that characterizes many industries and the ongoing revolution in the field of AI-based technologies has led to the emergence of several strong trends in customer service and support.
 Let’s learn more about each of them and how a business can utilize them in the best possible manner.

 Other automation trends are on the rise as well.
 More companies adopt automatic voice response strategies for call centers and analyze incoming emails and posts in social media for keywords with subsequent automatic tagging and categorizing of them.
 All of this makes it possible for companies of all sizes to provide faster and more efficient support and be available 24/7 without significant increases in the budget allocated for customer service.

-In 2023, personalized omnichannel messaging is no longer an additional option but a must-have part of marketing and customer service strategy.
-The key difficulty here, especially palpable for small and medium sized businesses, lies in establishing an efficient workflow with customers in so many channels.
-Constant switching between tabs and manual combining of conversation details from various messengers is bound to impede the quality and speed of provided support.
+In 2024, personalized omnichannel messaging is no longer an additional option but a must-have part of marketing and customer service strategy.
+The key difficulty here, especially palpable for small and medium-sized businesses, lies in establishing an efficient workflow with customers in so many channels.
+The constant switching between tabs and manual combining of conversation details from various messengers is bound to impede the quality and speed of provided support.
 The solution is to adopt an omnichannel messaging platform, such as Umnico Inbox, that merges customer communication in multiple channels in a single intuitive interface.
-The platform provides users with access to unified client profiles and histories of previous conversations, and team managers with detailed analytics on employees performance and trends in customer inquiries.
+In line with the trend for data centralization, Umnico provides users with access to unified client profiles and histories of previous conversations, and team managers with detailed analytics on employees’ performance and trends in customer inquiries.

 Often, clients choose to solve issues or find answers to their questions on their own instead of speaking with a customer support representative.
 One study by Zendesk shows that about 67% of interview customers would prefer finding a solution themselves rather than speaking to an agent.
-There are several reasons for it but the ultimate takeaway here is that self-service options add significant value and improve brand’s image by providing support in a preferred way.
+There are several reasons for this but the ultimate takeaway here is that self-service support options are an essential trend, adding significant value and improving the brand’s image by assisting customers in their preferred way.

-The increasing competition and rising consumer expectations leave small chances of success to companies that treat every client the same.
+The increasing competition and rising consumer expectations leave small chances for success to companies that treat every client the same.
 Today, it is important to personalize customer service on all levels and personalization has become one of the key social media customer service trends.
 From simply addressing a client by their name to creating special promotions for them, all of this becomes a norm rather than a pleasant exception.

 Thankfully, there is no shortage of digital solutions that help with analyzing audience preferences and segmenting it according to the results, providing a complete overview of the history of a client profile and their interactions with a brand (previous purchases, sizes (for fashion e-shop), and so on).
 By utilizing customer data collected through these tools, brands can achieve a high level of personalization and scale it to an entire client base.

-For many years, customer service existed in a paradigm of reactive response to incoming inquiries.
-However, things took a shift as of lately, as an approach that thinks one step further, foresees possible issues and attempts to solve them before a customer contacts customer service to gain widespread adoption.
-For 2023, we see a strong tendency of companies continuing their work in this direction, sending surveys post purchase, reaching out first to website visitors via live chat, etc. All of these practices help to increase customer satisfaction, which is arguably one of the most important metrics for a business.
+For many years, customer support existed in a paradigm of reactive response to incoming inquiries.
+However, things have taken a shift lately, as an approach that thinks one step further, foresees possible issues, and attempts to solve them before a customer contacts customer service to gain widespread adoption.
+For 2024, we see a strong tendency among companies to increase efforts in this area, sending surveys post purchase, reaching out first to website visitors via free live chat, etc. All of these practices help to increase customer satisfaction, which is arguably one of the most important metrics for a business.

-Businesses invest heavily into the quality of customer service, researching innovative digital tools and adopting them for their purposes of more personalized, transparent and convenient support.
-In 2023, we’re likely to see the increased usage of automation in customer service, while even more brands will expand their support channels from email and phone to social media and messengers, striving for omnichannel communication with clients.
+Businesses invest heavily in the quality of their customer service, researching innovative digital tools and adopting them for their purposes of more personalized, transparent, and convenient support.
+In 2024, we’re likely to see the increased usage of automation in customer service, while even more brands will expand their support channels from email and phone to social media and messengers, striving for omnichannel communication with clients.